axonivy-market/decision-component-util/README.md

 		</f:facet>
 	</ic:com.axonivy.utils.decisioncomponent.ApprovalDecision>

-- customHelpText: Custom help text.
-Should be using when you want a more complicated help text.
+- `customHelpText`: Custom help text.
+Use this when you need a more elaborate help text than simple text.

 Example: